Our Performance Culture

 All at Graham Windham are welcome to point out where we are struggling and how we may do better, and many do.
 It starts from the top with the Board’s Performance Committee, which closely examines not just what we are doing every day but scrutinizes the outcomes of our work — whether we are ensuring that all children have a safe, nurturing family and the opportunities and preparation to excel in school and life.
 And, it comes from the frontline, our committed practitioners, who challenge the organization to better support, train and guide them so they can be their best for children and families.

 To help our managers provide strong support to our social workers, clinicians, teachers, educational advocates, child care workers, and other specialists, we supply them with information technology tools that provide snapshots of how we’re doing.
-Our Program Performance and Planning team, which includes MSWs, a doctoral student, and an MBA, also assist managers by analyzing data, observing practices, reviewing records, and collaborating on ways to improve performance.
+Our Program Performance and Planning team also assists managers by analyzing data, observing practices, reviewing records, and collaborating on ways to improve performance.
 This team and other coaches in the agency train and advise staff in our agency’s practice model, Solution-Based Casework, which provides a framework for helping families to create and carry out action plans with strategies that work.
 This model celebrates small and large successes, and we in turn celebrate our staff accomplishments through recognition and by rewarding good practice with merit-based awards for all levels of staff.

 Graham Windham Performance Practices Highlighted by Bridgespan